 South Africa acceded to the ATA convention in 1975.
-Foreign visitors (companies and individuals) can therefore approach their local Chambers of Commerce for advice regarding the issuing of an ATA Carnet for the temporary importation of certain goods in a simplified method e.g. in the case of broadcasters or sponsors bringing in goods for the 2010 FIFA Soccer World Cup.
+Foreign visitors (companies and individuals) can therefore approach their local Chambers of Commerce for advice regarding the issuing of an ATA Carnet for the temporary importation of certain goods in a simplified method e.g. in the case of broadcasters.